dbrysiuk/terraform-aws-template/README.md

 ### random.tf

 With the help of random class, a four-digit alphanumeric string is generated fo the unique identifier of the AWS Services that created via Terraform

-## Disclaimer

-This template was created with the help of <a href="https://www.linkedin.com/in/jan-degen-1592b1176/" target="_blank">Jan Degen</a> and publicly accessible platforms such a <a href="https://registry.terraform.io/providers/hashicorp/aws/latest/docs" target="_blank">terraform.io</a>
-and <a href="https://stackoverflow.com/" target="_blank">stackoverflow</a>.